mlund/faunus/docs/_docs/topology.md

 ## Molecule Properties

 A molecule is a collection of atoms, but they need not be associated as real molecules.
-Two particular modes can be specified.
+Two particular modes can be specified:

 1. If `atomic=true` the atoms in the molecule are unassociated and is typically used to defined salt particles or any other non-aggregated